OpenEvalProject/evals/manuscripts/elife-01603/v1/manuscript.md

 Our results show that EMD 57033 is a member of a new class of pharmacological chaperones that stabilize, enhance the activity, and correct stress-induced misfolding of their target protein.
 EMD 57033 binds to an allosteric pocket in the myosin motor domain.
 The site appears to be close to the site where cardiac myosin activator omecamtiv mecarbil is predicted to bind (Malik et al., 2011).
 The greater isoform specificity of omecamtiv mecarbil and preliminary results with other compounds suggest that it is feasible to identify compounds with improved properties for the treatment of aberrant myosin motor activity that are derived from thiadiazinone derivatives and unrelated scaffolds.
 The efficacy of the resulting drugs may be further enhanced by combining them with drugs that increase the abundance and activity of cellular chaperones (Willis and Patterson, 2013).
 The actin-affinity of cardiac β-myosin and the coupling efficiency between motor domain and actin filament are increased in the presence of saturating concentrations of EMD 57033.
 The selective shortening of the lifetime of weakly bound states and the associated increase in the fraction of strongly bound motor domains explain the leftwards shift of the force–pCa relation and the reduced oxygen cost of contractility observed in previous studies (Solaro et al., 1993; Kraft and Brenner, 1997; Senzaki et al., 2000).
 The expected concomitant increase in maximal isometric force production is confirmed by the results obtained using the frictional load assay.

-In addition to promoting the formation of a super-active MEMD 57033A state, binding of EMD 57033 increases the thermal stability of the cardiac β-myosin motor domain.
+In addition to promoting the formation of a super-active $M_{EMD 57033}^{A}$ state, binding of EMD 57033 increases the thermal stability of the cardiac β-myosin motor domain.
 The observed shifts in melting temperature are significant but do not exceed levels observed with high-affinity binders such as enzyme substrates, substrate analogues, and competitive and allosteric inhibitors.
 However, in the presence of EMD 57033 the formation of insoluble M† aggregates is reduced to a much greater extent than observed for competitive inhibitors and other stabilizing agents.
-This more potent effect of EMD 57033 on the retention of enzymatic activity and maintenance of near structural integrity appears to be mediated by its interaction with stress-induced misfolded but soluble MsolubleT intermediates as described in scheme 2 (Figure 4I).
-EMD 57033 binding to MsolubleT induces the transition of the enzymatically inactive myosin to a nucleotide binding-competent state MEMD 570330, followed by the transition to a super-active MEMD 57033R state that displays similar enzymatic activity as the EMD 57033-activated native enzyme.
-The need for separate MEMD 57033A and MEMD 57033R states arises from our observation that only myosin that has not been exposed to any kind of stress can be returned to the Mnative state, when the compound is washed out.
+This more potent effect of EMD 57033 on the retention of enzymatic activity and maintenance of near structural integrity appears to be mediated by its interaction with stress-induced misfolded but soluble $M_{soluble}^{T}$ intermediates as described in scheme 2 (Figure 4I).
+EMD 57033 binding to $M_{soluble}^{T}$ induces the transition of the enzymatically inactive myosin to a nucleotide binding-competent state $M_{EMD 57033}^{0}$, followed by the transition to a super-active $M_{EMD 57033}^{R}$ state that displays similar enzymatic activity as the EMD 57033-activated native enzyme.
+The need for separate $M_{EMD 57033}^{A}$ and $M_{EMD 57033}^{R}$ states arises from our observation that only myosin that has not been exposed to any kind of stress can be returned to the Mnative state, when the compound is washed out.

 Many genetically transmitted diseases lead to mutant proteins with reduced stability.
 The resulting proteotoxicity is frequently of equal or greater importance for the clinical expression of the associated disease states as the direct, mutation-induced loss in enzymatic activity.
 Misfolded proteins including mutation-induced misfolded myosins are known to play a central role in the pathophysiology of neurodegenerative diseases.
 The role of misfolded proteins in the development of numerous other disorders such as type-2 diabetes and heart failure has become evident in recent years (Willis and Patterson, 2013).
 Moreover, cardiac dysfunction is a frequent complication associated with elevated body temperature due to fever or hyperthermia (Marijon et al., 2012).
 It is well known that pathophysiologic alterations of the heart are associated with a decrease in α-MHC and an increase in β-MHC expression (Mercadier et al., 1983).
 This is normally associated with an increase in ANP (Aggeli et al., 2002).
 In fact, ANP levels in the myocardium are greatly augmented in patients with congestive heart failure and animal models of ventricular hypertrophy or cardiomyopathy (Ogawa et al., 1995).
 Such changes are indicative of re-expression of a fetal gene expression program, as it is induced by the α-adrenergic agonist phenylephrine (Hilfiker-Kleiner et al., 2006).
 Physiological stress such as exercise induces a shift towards α-cardiac MHC (Allen et al., 2001; Baldwin and Haddad, 2001).
 EMD 57033 induces hypertrophic growth under normothermic conditions that involves a reduction in β-MHC without affecting α-cardiac MHC and thereby changes in the transcriptional regulation that are clearly distinct from phenylephrine-mediated cardiomyocyte hypertrophy (Hilfiker-Kleiner et al., 2006).
 Therefore, EMD 57033 appears to promote a more physiological type of hypertrophy.
 This notion is further supported by the observation that ANP expression is not induced in the presence of EMD 57033.
 In addition, the observed reduction of ANP expression in heat-treated cardiomyocytes suggests that EMD 57033-mediates a reduction in cellular stress responses by stabilizing and refolding denatured MHC proteins.